 Like any other framework of this type, STRIDE provides a checklist for the analyst to work through.
 In this case the list is the set of threat types shown in the table below.
-The six categories that make up the STRIDE acronym are often extended to include some extra items.
+The six categories that make up the STRIDE acronym are often extended to include some extra items to accommodate the special requirements of a particular context.
 Here, two additional categories have been included.

 |Spoofing identity||The situation where messages or data appear to come from a legitimate source, but which are in fact generated by a malicious actor.|